PGBSNH19/ludo-megamob/Documentation/UserStories.md

 ## In game

+As a ludo player I want to be welcomed to the game

-As a ludo-player, I want to to see who turn it currently is
+As a ludo-player, I want to to see who turn it currently is all the time

 As a ludo-player, I want to be able to roll the dice, so I can move a game piece.

 As a ludo-player, I want to be able to choose which piece in the game to move.

-As a ludo-player, I want to be able to "knock over" a opponent gamepiece, so that game piece gets returned to the home of the player when landing on the same tile.
+As a ludo-player, I want to be able to "knock over" a opponent gamepiece, so that game piece gets returned to the home of the player when landing on the same tile this happens when two peices are at the same position (*collision position*).

-As a ludo-player, I want to be able to move my game piece to the goal position, so I can get points.
+As a ludo-player, I want to be able to move my game piece to the *goal position*, so I can get points.

 As a ludo-player, I want to be able to keep track of how many points all players in the game have after each move

 As a ludo player I want to be declared as the winner when reaching 4 points

 As a ludo player I want to be allowed to move a game peice from home to the gameboard start position when hitting 1 or 6 with a dice, if the start position is empty

+As a ludo player if I het 6 with the dice will I be given an extra roll